puppetlabs/puppet-docs/source/pe/3.2/razor_intro.markdown

 For details about Tech Preview software from Puppet Labs, visit [Tech Preview feature support scope](http://puppetlabs.com/services/tech-preview).

+##How Razor Works
+The following steps provide a high-level view of the process for provisioning a node with Razor.

 ###Razor identifies a new node